-Our fool-proof Instant Pot Quinoa is perfectly fluffy every time and is faster than most other recipes (hello quick release!).
+Our fool-proof Instant Pot Quinoa recipe is perfectly fluffy every time and is faster than most other Instant Pot quinoa recipes (hello quick release!).

 Some people like to use the rice cooking feature on the Instant Pot and some like a gradual natural release.
 If you’re anything like us, you know that a natural release can be slow and painful and take even more time than other methods.

-This is why we tested our recipe with a quick-release.
-We tested times ranging from 2 minutes to 8 minutes.
-No one likes undercooked quinoa and no one likes overcooked quinoa.
+This is why we tested our recipe with a quick release.
+We tested times ranging from 2 minutes to 8 minutes and 5 minutes was the golden time.

-5 minutes came out to the most perfectly fluffy quinoa that really is fool-proof every time!
+5 minutes + a quick-release created the perfectly fluffy quinoa that is truly fool-proof every time.

 - Rinse your quinoa before cooking.
 This will remove any residue and make sure you don’t get that sour aftertaste.

 - Make sure your vent is turned to ‘seal’ instead of ‘vent’ before setting your Instant Pot.

 - Use broth instead of water for extra flavor.
 Any kind of broth works!

 - Set your pressure to high pressure instead of ‘low pressure.’